rommel-rodriguez/acme_encounters/README.md

     employee's name has been removed
     - _parse_input_file - Loops through the file line by line and fills the entry_dict dictionary, calls _parse_schedule_string.
-    - generate_table - First calls  _parse_input_file then iterates throught
+    - generate_table - First calls  _parse_input_file then iterates through
     entry_dict and then each entry per day-of-week list, looking and registering encounters/schedule overlaps between pairs of employees and storing them in the table attribute.